OzzyCzech/ozzyczech.cz/content/wordpress/Wordpress - register and setup widgets from PHP code.md

----
-title: Wordpress - register and setup widgets from PHP code
-date: 2013-01-29
-tags: [PHP, Wordpress]
----

 # Wordpress: register and setup witgets from PHP code

-PHP driven registration of the Widgets in Wordpress can be quite confusing.
+#PHP driven registration of the Widgets in #Wordpress can be quite confusing.
 There is my way how to handle it:

 ```php
 class Widgets {